 Do more, with less

-Genero Studio is the form and model-driven framework that enables developers to produce sophisticated business apps in weeks rather than months and years.
+Genero Enterprise comprises Studio – a Low-Code Development Platform (LCDP) that enables developers to produce sophisticated business apps with an application modeler in weeks rather than months and years.

 … and model applications from database schemas created with the Database Designer.